 Values of Danes

 In Denmark, there is a strong regard for the common good, welfare society and safe and family-friendly society.
 Freedom for the individual, equal right and opportunities including gender equality, respect and unprejudiced tolerance (frisind), trust are core values as well as Christian heritage.
 Volunteering is a big part of the Danish way of life.
-Hygge is also considered a unque Danish cultural and lifestyle value.
+Hygge is also considered a unique Danish cultural and lifestyle value.

 Feng shui consultants in Copenhagen, Denmark

 Google search revealed that there are not many feng shui consultants in Copenhagen, Denmark.
-So if you live in Copenhagen, or anywhere in Denmark and are looking for a feng shui consultant feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+So if you live in Copenhagen, or anywhere in Denmark and are looking for an evidence-based feng shui consultant feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
 I’d be happy to travel to Denmark or to do a remote feng shui consultation via Skype or FaceTime or Whatsapp.
 Email me